fortunkam/fortunkam.github.io/_posts/2021-05-14-using-liquid-filters-in-api-management.md

 Almost there, but when I try to test this using the excellent rest-client extension in VSCode, it complains that the body isn't a valid JSON payload!
 The reason is the rogue `\r\n` in the first joke, so we need to strip out/convert any newlines before we return the response.
 Enter [liquid filters](https://shopify.github.io/liquid/filters/newline_to_br/)!

-According to the documentation I should be able to change my `set-body` policy to use one or more filters like this (I am using both to really make sure they are gone 😀)..
+According to the documentation I should be able to change my `set-body` policy to use one or more filters like this (I am using both to really make sure they are gone 😀, actually newline_to_br adds a br element in front of any \r\n but we still need to get rid of them, this way the intended formatting is preserved as html)..

     {% raw %}
     <set-body template="liquid">{